 This is a simple introductory exercise to help you establish a rhythm.

-Physical exercise as well as breathwork, especially when performed at the same time of the day can help us regain control of our hormonal cycle and sequential our circadian rhythm, our body’s biological clock.
-By restoring our circadian rhythm we’re able to reverse the vicious cycle of stress stimulus; feeling distressed, being oversensitive to stress stimulus and feeling more distressed.
+Physical exercise as well as breathwork, especially when performed at the same time of the day can help us regain control of our hormonal cycle and sequentially our circadian rhythm, our body’s biological clock.
+By restoring our circadian rhythm we’re able to reverse the vicious cycle of stress stimulus; feeling distressed, being oversensitive to stress stimulus, and feeling more distressed.

 🏋🏽♀️ Breathwork: a workout for your respiratory system